dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

         public int RuntimeInstanceCookie { get; set; }

-        // A Diagnostics Client that can be used to issue commands to the Application whose connection raise the event.
-        // N.B.: You cannot re-use after issuing a command. public DiagnosticsClient Client { get; set; }
+        // A Diagnostics Client that can be used to issue commands to the Application whose connection raise the event. public DiagnosticsClient Client { get; set; }
     }